CodePath-App-JASJ/Fridgy/README.md

     * User can view items
 * Creation
     * User can create/delete items
-    * User can set an purchase/expiration date for each item
+    * User can set a purchase/expiration date for each item
 * Settings
     * User can set personal preferences
 * Favorites